peterfraedrich/platoon-agent/README.md

 **NOTE:** Service scripts should be executable without prepending the script runtime (ie, `./script.sh` instead of `bash script.sh`), be sure to put the script runtime (ex, `#!/usr/bin/python`) in the first line of the script and have the runtime in `$PATH`.

+## FAQ

+* Can it support script types other than python, shell, perl, and javascript?

+Yes.
+It can support any executable that returns an exit code.

+* How many services can it support?

+I don't know, really.
+How many services can you write?

+* Why scripts?

+The initial idea was to define services in JSON, but that turned out to be inflexible as the services would have to be pre-defined inside the code itself.
+Using scripts allows the admins greater flexibility on what to monitor and how.

+* Can I monitor x service?

+Sure, if you can write a script to do it.
+You are only limited by your imagination.